City-of-Helsinki/mlops-template/README.md

 ## Installing the Template
 {% include note.html content='if you are doing a project on personal or sensitive data for the City of Helsinki, contact the data and analytics team of the city before proceeding!' %}
-### On your GitHub homepage:
+### 1. On your GitHub homepage:

 0. (Create [GitHub account](https://github.com/) if you do not have one already.
 1. Sign into your GitHub homepage
 2. In the top right corner of the homepage, click the '+'-button
 3. Select 'Import repository'
 4. Under 'Your old repository's clone URL' copy the clone url of this repository: `https://github.com/City-of-Helsinki/ml_project_template`
+(**NOTE:** if you are already familiar with using the template, you can install a pre-cleaned version: `https://github.com/City-of-Helsinki/ml_project_template_pre_cleaned`.
+If you do so, follow these instructions where applicable.)
 5. Give your project a name.
 Do not use the dash symbol '-', but rather the underscore '_', because the name of the repo will become the name of your Python module.
 6. If you are creating a project for your organization, change owner of the repo from the drop down bar (it's you by default).
 You need to be included as a team member to the GitHub of the organization.